abisummers/abisummers.github.io/src/pages/articles/book-stores.md

 layout: "../../layouts/article.astro"
 languages: ["en"]
 language: "en"
-title: Book stores
+title: English book stores in Paris
-intro: My favourite places to buy English books in Paris
+intro: My favourite places to buy English books in Paris, from small independent book stores
-description: My favourite places to buy English books in Paris
+description: My favourite places to buy English books in Paris, from small independent book stores
 publishedDate: 2024-04-23
+updatedDate: 2025-02-13
 ---

 ## English book stores in Paris

-I love reading books, it's something that I find a lot of joy in, both reading on my own but also being part of a book club.
-I love being able to discuss what I'm reading.
+I love love love books.
+You'll almost always find me with both a book and a journal in my bag.
+There's something so cool about being transported to another world or getting to deep dive into a subject.

 I can read French, but reading French books can feel like somewhat of a lesson.
 I'm always learning new phrases and having to think more compared to when I read in English so that's not always the vibe I want when I'm reading for fun.